Best Screws For Stud Mounting: The Ultimate Guide

 Items 8 – 15 specify “nail specifications” for different types of stud joints in wood wall framing.
 Screws are not included in this group.

 Nails are considered more suitable for stud wall framing as they perform better than screws under shear loads.
-Nails are flexible and will bend a bit (but not snap) maintaining the structural integrity of the wall frame.
+Nails are flexible and will bend a bit (but not snap).
+This helps maintain the structural integrity of the wall frame.

 Screws are better than nails under tension as the threads embed into the wood grains and can not be pulled out easily.
 You can pull out a nail with a claw hammer but you can not pull out a screw.
 You have to unscrew it.

-Items 36 – 37 specify both nail and screws as a means to attach gypsum sheathing to the stud wall frame.
+Items 36 – 37 specify both nails and screws as a means to attach gypsum sheathing to the stud wall frame.
 The specification reads “1 ¼” screws, Type W or S”

 Table R602.3(2) ALTERNATE ATTACHMENTS TO TABLE R602.3(1) permits the use of screws for attaching fiber cement boards and screw shank nails for attaching plywood to stud frames.